ciprianna/ciprianna/_posts/2015-06-17-dinner_club.markdown

 All of these methods are called when a new ClubEvent object is created, so the information is automatically created and stored.

-## DinnerClub Class
+# DinnerClub Class
 The DinnerClub Class was created to track and display dinner club events.
 It displays the history of club, as well as members and the total costs they've paid.

-### DinnerClub Instance Variables:
+#### DinnerClub Instance Variables:
-- running_balance - Hash.
+- running\_balance - Hash.
 Member name as the key and the total costs the member has paid as the value
-- club_history - Hash.
-Key is the date of an event, value is an array.
-The array contains the location at index 0, and another hash at index 1.
-The hash at index 1 holds the attendees of a specific event and how much they paid.
+- club\_history - Hash.
+Key is the date of an event, value is an Array.
+The Array contains the location at index 0, and another Hash at index 1.
+The Hash at index 1 holds the attendees of a specific event and how much they paid.

-### DinnerClub Methods:
+#### DinnerClub Methods:
-The *new_event* method is used every time the Dinner Club has a new event.
-It creates a new ClubEvent object and requires the same parameters that a ClubEvent object takes (total_cost, tip_percentage, people, date, location, who_paid).
-The *new_event* method then runs three other methods: the *club_history_update* method, the *running_balance_update* method, and the *display_running_balance* method.
+The "new\_event" method is used every time the Dinner Club has a new event.
+It creates a new ClubEvent object and requires the same parameters that a ClubEvent object takes (total\_cost, tip\_percentage, people, date, location, who\_paid).
+The "new\_event" method then runs three other methods: the "club\_history\_update" method, the "running\_balance\_update" method, and the "display\_running\_balance" method.

-The *club_history_update* method takes two parameters: club_history and event_log. club_history is the hash created when the DinnerClub object is created, and event_log comes from the *new_event* method, which calls the event_log instance variable from the ClubEvent class.
+The "club\_history\_update" method takes two parameters: club\_history and event\_log. club\_history is the Hash created when the DinnerClub object is created, and event\_log comes from the "new\_event" method, which calls the event\_log instance variable from the ClubEvent class.

 ~~~ruby
 def club_history_update(club_history, event_log)